johnnysedh3lllo/vintage-calculator-app/README.md

 ## Unfinished features & Slight bugs

-Due to my current skill set, I could not implement the following features for the app, so I would love to collaborate to complete the Implementation of them.
+Due to my current skill set, I could not implement the following features for the app, so I would love to collaborate with you to complete the Implementation of them.

 - Percentage calculation
 - Keypress event for the power button